 c.
 Pulmonary medicine

 d.
 Critical care

-Three of the graduates have assumed SCH leadership positions as Associate Director of the Internal Medicine Residency Program, Director of Critical Care/Pulmonary Medicine Fellowship Program, and Chief Information Officer (CIO).
+Three of the graduates have assumed Swedish Hospital leadership positions as Associate Director of the Internal Medicine Residency Program, Director of Critical Care/Pulmonary Medicine Fellowship Program, and Chief Information Officer (CIO).

 The program is accredited by the American Osteopathic Association (AOA) and two years ago was granted continued accreditation, without deficiencies, by the Accreditation Council for Graduate Medical Education (ACGME) through 2027.